404Wolf/markdb/docs/report.typ

 = Functional Dependencies

 The biggest functional dependency in our design is that, given a document and its associated schema's contents joined together, the "Extracted" output can always be determined by actually running the validator.
-Even though this is true, however, we still store the result in the `extractedSchema` collection, because running this validation is relatively expensive.
+However, even though this is true we still store the result in the `extractedSchema` collection, because running this validation is relatively expensive.

-== Minimal Cover

 #figure(
   table(